 - be a small capital works or capital expenditure project that delivers social benefits to your community - be nominated by your MP - be located at an address in your MP's electorate.
-(Federal electorate boundaries for the purposes of Round 6 of the program are as at the 2019 Federal election) - be used in your MP's electorate if it includes portable equipment - include eligible activities and eligible expenditure - have at least \$2,500 in eligible expenditure unless the applicant is a local governing body which requires at least \$5,000 in eligible expenditure be undertaken in the project period.
+(Federal electorate boundaries for the purposes of Round 7 of the program as at the 2019 Federal election.
+Refer to the Glossary for more information on determining project location eligibility in electorates) - be used in your MP's electorate if it includes portable equipment - include eligible activities and eligible expenditure - have at least \$2,500 in eligible expenditure unless the applicant is a local governing body which requires at least \$5,000 in eligible expenditure - be undertaken in the project period.